graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 ### Enumeration Graph Types

 Version 3.0 has stricter type checking when serializing or deserializing between types, including enumeration types.
-Since C# does not equate a enumeration member to its value (e.g. the number `1` does not equal `MyEnum.Value1`), you may need to make changes to your custom enumeration graph types as shown in the following example:
+Since C# does not equate an enumeration member to its value (e.g. the number `1` does not equal `MyEnum.Value1`), you may need to make changes to your custom enumeration graph types as shown in the following example: